COVID-19 Info | Information sur la COVID-19 | COVID-19 Vaccine Vaccine Receipt | COVID-19 Self-Assessment

 Children and Youth

 Cannabis use impacts the children and youth around you.
-Children tend to copy what they see (PDF) and are influenced by any type of smoking around them.
-Substance-free role models can be a positive influence on youth in the community.6 7
+Cannabis use while parenting can impact your ability to notice things (e.g., your child’s hunger, need for comfort, etc.) or react to emergencies involving your children.
+Substance-free role models can also be a positive influence on youth in the community.
+6 7

 Cannabis use during pregnancy or while breastfeeding can be harmful to a baby.